shytikov/Pasta/README.md

 # Pasta & Basta

-## Pastbin clone designed for intranet use.
+## Pastbin clone designed for intranet use

 This code gives simple answer on complex question: *"Is it possible to share source code snipnet with the colleague without sending it over public network?"*